HAGATNA, Guam – The Roman Catholic Church of Guam has established a $1 million settlement fund for victims of child sexual abuse.

 Byrnes said the settlement fund to aid victims is "another concrete step in our effort to reach out to victims of child sex abuse and to do all we can to help them, help them heal, help them find peace, help them find a sense of closure.
 We know money alone will not heal, but it can aide the healing."

 To date, 24 victims have filed a lawsuit for clergy child sexual abuse against the archdiocese of Agana in Guam.

-"We are not filing bankruptcy," Untalan said.
+"We are not filing bankruptcy," said Archdiocesan Finance Council President Richard Untalan.
 "We hope we can settle every case."